vpolda/FPGA-MultiBoot/README.md

 # Resources

 ## PCAP
+The PCAP interface is used by the PS to program the PL.

 ![image](images/PCAP_in_UltraScale.PNG)
 This shows that the PCAP must be selected through setting the SSS register
 From: UG117 pg 17

+Xilinx has provided a driver class already: https://github.com/Xilinx/embeddedsw/tree/master/lib/sw_services/xilfpga

 # Future Developments
 Pull images/DFX cores from remote server.